Washiki/rainbow-fart.vim/README.md

 >Note: if you've already got your statusline setup, add this where you'd want it to show up.

 Use your favourite plugin manager to load this into vim.
-(I use vim-plug, though all should work withotu any problem.)
+(I use [vim-plug](https://github.com/junegunn/vim-plug), though all should work without any problem.)

 And we're all set to go!